-Denise Day stated that the proposed changes to the policy will bring the policy into alignment with the Right to Know Law.
+Denise Day stated that the proposed changes will bring the policy into compliance with the Right to Know Law.

 Tom Newkirk moved to close the public hearing at 7:01 PM, 2nd by Brian Cisneros.
 Motion passed 7-0 with the student representative voting in the affirmative.